 The table below sets out retention periods for Personal Data held and processed by MHA.
-This is intended to be used as a guide only.
-MHA recognises that not all Personal Data can be processed and retained for the same duration, and retention will depend on the individual circumstances relative to the Data Subject whose Personal Data is stored.
+This is intended to be used as a guide only - the UK GDPR does not specify fixed time limits, and data should only be retained for as long as necessary to fulfil its purpose.
+As such, MHA recognises that not all Personal Data can be processed and retained for the same duration, and retention will depend on the individual circumstances relative to the Data Subject whose Personal Data is stored, the purpose for which the data was obtained, and the nature of the data.

-Type of record Retention time Responsible Officer Committee Members Documents 5 years after cessation of membership Depute Director Membership records 5 years after last contact Corporate Services Manager Committee Meetings Minutes Indefinitely Corporate Services Manager Minute of factoring meetings Duration of appointment as property managers Property Manager Minutes of residents meetings (eg. Agendas, notice of meetings etc) 2 years (this does not refer to minutes of meetings as these must be permanently retained) Relevant lead officer Third Party documents regarding care plans Duration of Tenancy Supported Accommodation.
-Manager Tenancy files Duration of Tenancy Housing Services Manager Former tenants' files (key info) 5 years Housing Services Manager Housing Benefits Notifications Duration of Tenancy Housing Services Manager Anti-Social Behaviour case files 5 years/end of legal action Housing Services Manager Lease documents 5 years after lease termination Housing Services Manager Documents relation to successful tenders 5 years after end of contract Asset Manager Documents relating to unsuccessful form of tender 5 years after notification Asset Manager Personal files including training records and notes of disciplinary and grievance hearings 5 years to cover the time limit for bringing any civil legal action, including contractual claims Corporate Services Manager
+Type of record Retention time Responsible Officer Committee Members Documents 5 years after cessation of membership Deputy CEO Membership records 5 years after last contact Executive Officer Committee Meetings Minutes Indefinitely Executive Officer Minute of factoring meetings Duration of appointment as property managers Property Manager Minutes of resident's meetings (e.g. Agendas, notice of meetings etc) 2 years (this does not refer to minutes of meetings as these must be permanently retained) Relevant lead officer Tenancy files Duration of Tenancy Director of H&CI Former tenants' files (key information) 5 years Director of H&CI Housing Benefits Notifications Duration of Tenancy Director of H&CI Anti-Social Behaviour case files 5 years/end of legal action Director of H&CI Lease documents 5 years after lease termination CEO Documents relation to successful tenders 5 years after end of contract Director of Asset Documents relating to unsuccessful form of tender 5 years after notification Director of Asset Personal files including training records and notes of disciplinary and grievance hearings 5 years to cover the time limit for bringing any civil legal action, including contractual claims Deputy CEO & Line Managers

-Application forms, interview notes Minimum 6 months to a year from date of interviews.
-Successful applicant's documents will be transferred to Corporate Services Manager personal file.
-Documents proving the 2 years after Corporate Services right to work in the UK employment ceases.
-Manager Facts relating to redundancies 6 years if less than 20 redundancies.
+Application forms, interview notes Documents proving the Minimum 6 months to a year from date of interviews.
+Successful applicant's documents will be transferred to personal file.
+2 years after Deputy CEO & Line Managers Deputy CEO & Line right to work in the UK employment ceases.
+Managers Facts relating to redundancies 6 years if less than 20 redundancies.
 12 years if 20 or more redundancies.
-Corporate Services Manager Parental Leave 18 years Corporate Services Manager Records relating to 2 years from the date Corporate Services working time they were made Manager Health records During employment and 3 years thereafter if reason for termination of employment is connected to health Corporate Services Manager Redundancy details, calculations of payments, refunds, notification to the Secretary of State 6 years from the date of the redundancy Payroll (Finance) Payroll 3 years after the end of the tax year they relate to Payroll (Finance) Income tax, NI returns, correspondence with tax office At least 3 years after the end of the tax year they relate to Payroll (Finance) Pensioners records 12 years after the benefit ceases Payroll (Finance) Statutory maternity/paternity and adoption pay records, calculations, certificates (MAT 1Bs) or other medical evidence 3 years after the end of the tax year to which they relate Payroll (Finance) Retirement benefits 6 years from end of Payroll (Finance) schemes - notifiable the scheme year in Corporate Services events, e.g. relating to which the event took Manager incapacity place B 11 (E) Statutory Sick Pay records, calculations, certificates, self-certificates 3 years Payroll (Finance) Corporate Services Manager Wages/salary records, expenses, bonuses 6 years Payroll (Finance)
+CEO & Line Managers Parental Leave 18 years Line Managers Records relating to working time 2 years from the date they were made Line Managers Health records During employment and 3 years thereafter if reason for termination of employment is connected to health Deputy CEO & Line Managers Redundancy details, calculations of payments, refunds, notification to the Secretary of State 6 years from the date of the redundancy Payroll (Finance) Payroll 3 years after the end of the tax year they relate to Payroll (Finance) Income tax, NI returns, correspondence with tax office At least 3 years after the end of the tax year they relate to Payroll (Finance) Pensioners records 12 years after the benefit ceases Payroll (Finance) Statutory maternity/paternity and adoption pay records, calculations, certificates (MAT 1Bs) or other medical evidence 3 years after the end of the tax year to which they relate Payroll (Finance) Retirement benefits schemes - notifiable events, e.g. relating to incapacity 6 years from end of the scheme year in which the event took place Payroll (Finance) Line Managers Statutory Sick Pay records, calculations, certificates, self-certificates 3 years Payroll (Finance) Line Managers Wages/salary records, expenses, bonuses 6 years Payroll (Finance)